jbillmann/GarageServer.IO/documentation/ClientAPI.md

 ```
 **_Returns:_ object literal**

-If using client side prediction, this callback should return the new state based on the current state, inputs to be processed, and the delta time.
+If using client side prediction, this callback should return the new state, `newState`, based on the current state, inputs to be processed, and the delta time.

 `callback` **function**
 Function to be invoked upon event firing.

-`state` **object literal**
+`currentState` **object literal**
 The current state of the player.

 `inputs` **array**